TshepoShale/Introduction-to-Python/README.md

 is: Returns True if two variables refer to the same object. not in: Returns True if a value does not exist in a sequence.

+## Week 2:
+## Day 1:

+### Control Flows:

+#### Sequencial:
+This flow happens by default.
+Meaning from the top,downwards.

+#### Selection/ Decision Control:
+eg. else-if statements, if statements, this means testing values or conditions, before executing the instructions.

+#### Repetition:
+eg. while loops.
+Executes code multiple times.

+## Day 2:

+### Python Functions:
+#### What are needed in Functions?:
+* Function name
+* List of zero, or more parameters
+* Optional piece of code, with return statements.
+  NB: A function can return nothing.
+We normally store functions in script files, because we do not want to type them more than once.
+  #### Types of Functions:
+  ##### Ordinary Functions:
+  These follow mathematical procedures.
+  ##### Procedure Functions:
+  These are called, to exectue a procedure.
+  ##### Factory Functions:
+  Do not take parameters, these generate values.
+  #### Argument VS. Parameter:
+  * Arguments are objects in an application of a function.
+Can also be referenced by other variables.
+  * Parameters are are variable names, that are part of the function, and is a local variable.
+### Random module:
+Generates random floating point numbers as outputs.

+#### Examples of random module functions:
+* In Python, the randint() function is part of the random module, which provides functions for generating pseudo-random numbers.
+Specifically, randint(a, b) generates a random integer between a and b, inclusive.
+  Example:
+  random.randint(a, b)